MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * ADD			Added file patching component to the installer
   * ADD			Added new setting for forcing OS to use .yelo files first when searching for .map files (off by default)
   * ADD			Script functions for bit operations (AND, OR, etc) and converting hex string to an integer
+  * ADD			Script function for playing a .bik movie just like how the engine plays credits.bik, etc (local games only)
+  * ADD			New tag/script system for displaying ui widgets to the user
   * ADD			Added system for adding custom dedicated server logging events
   * ADD			Added a new tag/script system for changing sky/lightmaps called 'scenario faux zones'
   * ADD			Runtime vector3d values (part of the game state)